jessicadever1/_Splitzies_/README.md

 <a href=""><img src="MySplitz.PNG" alt="MySpitz List Screen Shot" width="33%"></img></a>

-### Farm Details
+### Splitz Details
-When the user has selected a farm, they are shown the farm's address, the instructions provided for dropping off their food waste, a list of items they are welcome to include, and a list of items they are asked to exclude.
+When the user has selected a splitz, they are taken to the details view of the splitz.
-They are given reviews for that farm, listed from most recent to least recent, and the option to add their own review.
-Last, they are also given the option to go back to the list of all of the farms.
+Here, they are given the image associated with the event, the title and date, people who are on the splitz, the option to edit or delete a splitz, the option to see all expenses or add an expense, the total cost of the splitz and total amount each person needs to contribute and a list of how much is owed to each person by whom.

 <a href="https://youtu.be/zyerSAX9VIQ"><img src="FarmDeails.png" alt="Farm Details Screen Shot" width="100%"></img></a>

-### Farm Review
+### Add An Expense
-When the user has clicked on the 'Add Review' button (on either the farm details page, or from the list of farms), they are taken to a form that allows them to write their own review.
-The title of the review includes the name of the farm, so they can confirm they're reviewing the correct farm.
-They are asked to give their review a title, the date they visited, and the review itself.
-Once they submit their review, they are redirected to the details page of the farm they have just reviewed.
+### See all Expenses

 <a href="https://youtu.be/wHq62cJCvT0"><img src="AddReview.png" alt="Farm Review Screen Shot" width="100%"></img></a>

-### Edit and Delete Review
+### Edit and Delete Splitz
 Users are given the option to edit or delete the reviews that they have written.